The War of the Realms: Plot

-As Thor is still pinned to Yggdrasil, he gets the answer he seeks in the form of finding other versions of Thor.
-Mister Fantastic and Thing emerge from a time portal and King Thor arrives, having expected this day to happen.
-Back in the present, Thor explains the situation to King Thor as they stand in the ruins of Asgard.
+As Thor is still pinned to Yggdrasil, he gets the answer he seeks in the form of finding other versions of himself.
+Mister Fantastic and Thing emerge from a time portal, and King Thor arrives, having expected this day to happen.
+Thor explains the situation to King Thor as they stand in the ruins of Asgard.
 While recapping the fight with Gorr the God Butcher and seeing how Thor is starting to resemble him, King Thor agrees with the plan to find more Thors and recruits the younger Thor from the 6th Century.
-Jane Foster appears in her Thor form revealing that she is using Mjolnir from Earth-1610 and they form the Thor Corps.
-Back in Manhattan, the superheros are fighting Laufey, now empowered by him swallowing the Casket of Ancient Winters with his Frost Giants.
+Jane Foster appears in her Thor form, revealing that she is using Mjolnir from Earth-1610, and they form the Thor Corps.

+Back in Manhattan, the superheroes are fighting Laufey, now empowered by him swallowing the Casket of Ancient Winters with his Frost Giants.
 Knowing that the Thor Corps is approaching, Malekith augments his acolytes with the Venom symbiote and then bonds with it.
 When the Thor Corps arrive, Malekith declares himself the Butcher of Thors.
-As Thor fights Malekith, he tries to impale Jane Foster, causing Thor to go into his berserker state and throwing himself into Malekith as the other Thors sense the God Tempest.
-When the God Tempest arrives on Earth, it starts to rain fire and ice.
-As the symbiote-possessed Acolytes are harmed by the fire, the God Tempest reconstitute itself into a restored Mjolnir which Thor manages to lift while Jane Foster throws her Mjolnir into Laufey as Loki cuts himself and the Casket of Ancient Winters free from Laufey's stomach using Hofund.
-Thor urges Malekith to surrender as Malekith summons the Great Hunt, but instead the Wild Hunt Hounds and the Svartlheim Bog Tiger dismember Malekith.
-With the War of the Realms over, peace occurs across the Ten Realms.
-Daredevil laments the loss of his divine powers, Punisher resumes his one-man war on crime, and the Venom symbiote regains its humanoid form claiming that Malekith's magic got rid of its mental instability as it prepares for the upcoming event involving Carnage.
-Jane Foster bids farewell to the Earth-1610 Mjolnir as it crumbles as its shards combine and merge into a golden vambrace that forms on her arm.
-As peace occurs across the Ten Realms, the younger Thor and King Thor bond over their mutual love of alcohol while Odin steps down and makes Thor the new All-Father.
+As Thor fights Malekith, he tries to impale Jane Foster, causing Thor to go into his berserker state and throwing himself into Malekith as the other Thors sense the God Tempest approaching.
+When the Tempest arrives on Earth, it starts to rain fire and ice.
+As the symbiote-possessed Acolytes are harmed by the fire, the God Tempest reconstitute itself into a restored Mjolnir, which Thor manages to lift while Jane throws her Mjolnir into Laufey.
+Loki cuts himself and the Casket of Ancient Winters free from Laufey's stomach using Hofund.
+Thor urges Malekith to surrender as Malekith summons the Great Hunt, but instead the Wild Hunt Hounds and the Svartálfheim Bog Tiger dismember Malekith.

+With the War of the Realms over, peace spreads across the Ten Realms.
+Daredevil laments the loss of his divine powers, Punisher resumes his one-man war on crime, and the Venom symbiote regains its humanoid form claiming that Malekith's magic got rid of its mental instability, while it prepares for the upcoming event involving Carnage.
+Jane Foster bids farewell to the Earth-1610 Mjolnir as it crumbles; its shards combine and merge into a golden vambrace that forms on her arm.
+The younger Thor and King Thor bond over their mutual love of alcohol, while Odin steps down and makes Thor the new All-Father.